NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Authentication.md

 The GDC Data Portal provides authentication tokens for use with the GDC Data Transfer Tool or the GDC API.
 To download a token:

-1. Log into the GDC using your eRA Commons credentials,
+1. Log into the GDC using your eRA Commons credentials
-2. Click the username in the top right corner of the screen,
+2. Click the username in the top right corner of the screen
-3. Select the "Download token" option.
+3. Select the "Download token" option

 ![Token Download Button](images/gdc-data-portal-token-download.png)

+A new token is generated each time the `Download Token` button is clicked.

 For more information about authentication tokens, see [Data Security](../../Data/Data_Security/Data_Security.md#authentication-tokens).